 For the first quarter of 2009 our technical trending strategy signaled to continue a risk off approach because the market was trending in a bear market.
 The Momentum Strategy took a conservative approach and invested the minimum exposure to equities and the maximum amount in bonds and cash positions during the first quarter of 2009.
 For the 2nd quarter the technical trending strategy again allocated the minimum to the equity exposure while allocating the maximum amount to bonds and cash.
-For the third quarter our technical trending strategy signaled a bull market and we took the maximum equity exposure for the quarter and invested into the above average equity asset classes, which was eight positions, while the strategy invested the minimum into bond and cash positions.
-Lastly, for the fourth quarter our technical trending strategy signaled bull market and we invested the maximum into the equity allocation and invested into the above average equity asset classes, which for the fourth quarter was nine positions, and invested the minimum in bond and cash positions.
+For the third quarter our technical trending strategy signaled a bull market and we took the maximum equity exposure for the quarter and invested into the above average equity asset classes, which was eight positions, while the strategy signaled bull market and we invested the maximum into the equity allocation and invested into the above average equity asset classes, which for the fourth quarter our technical trending strategy signaled bull market and we invested the maximum into the equity allocation and invested into the above average equity asset classes, which for the fourth quarter our technical trending strategy signaled bull market and we invested the maximum into the equity allocation and invested into the above average equity asset classes, which for the fourth quarter was nine positions, and invested the minimum in bond and cash positions.

-1 st Qtr - 2009 2nd Qtr - 2009 3rd Qtr - 2009 4th Qtr - 2009 Dow 30 MidCap Growth MidCap Growth MidCap Growth SmallCap Blend Large Cap Tech (NDX) LargeCap Tech (NDX) SmallCap Blend SmallCap Value LargeCap Growth SmallCap Blend MidCap Blend LargeCap Growth LargeCap Blend MidCap Blend MidCap Value LargeCap Blend SmallCap Growth SmallCap Value Basic Materials Basic Materials Real Estate Emerging Markets Basic Materials Developing Int'l Markets Emerging Markets Developing Int'l Markets Russell 3000 Index
+1 st Qtr - 2009 2nd Qtr - 2009 3rd Qtr - 2009 4th Qtr - 2009 Dow 30 MidCap Growth MidCap Growth MidCap Growth SmallCap Blend Large Cap Tech (NDX) LargeCap Tech (NDX) SmallCap Blend SmallCap Value LargeCap Growth SmallCap Blend MidCap Blend LargeCap Growth LargeCap Blend MidCap Blend MidCap Value LargeCap Blend SmallCap Growth SmallCap Value 1 Basic Materials Basic Materials Real Estate Emerging Markets Basic Materials Developing Int'l Markets Emerging Markets Developing Int'l Markets Russell 3000 Index